jgaa/mysqlpool-cpp/README.md

 takes time to set up a connections - especially if you use TLS.
 Another challenge is error handling.
 Each request in a real application require error handling.
-For many SQL queries you will first create a prepared statement so you can *bond* the arguments to a the query, and then execute the prepared statement.
+For many SQL queries you will first create a prepared statement so you can *bind* the arguments to the query, and then execute the prepared statement.
 Both steps require careful error handling and reporting of errors.